whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 In my tests, I observed that the following patterns are flagged:<br/>

 <b>1.
 SafeChecks:</b><br/>
 The stager is coming with SafeChecks enabled by default.
-Taking a look at what is doing SafeChecks, I observed it is checking if the powershell verison is great or equal with 3.
+Taking a look at what SafeChecks is doing, we can notice that the powershell's verison is greater or equal with 3.
 This can be used as a part of a more complex rule for detecting the Empire.
 I recommend to disable it.
 <div>
 <center><img src="/images/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md/powershellversion.png">
  </center>